eliasjpr/brightwheel/README.md

 ## Runing the Service

+> Note: The service is a precompiled program that can be run by simply executing `./bin/brightwheel` from the root of the project directory using a terminal.

 1. Run `source .env` from console and project root to load the environment variables (Using bash)
 2. Run `./bin/brightwheel` to start the service